-149. The appointing officer shall have full discretion to approve or deny requests for voluntary time off based on the operational needs of the department and any court decrees or orders pertinent thereto.
-The decision of the appointing officer shall be final except in cases where requests for voluntary time off in excess of ten (10) working days are denied. b) Restrictions of Use of Paid Time Off While On Voluntary Time Off: 150.
-(1) All voluntary unpaid time off granted pursuant to this section shall be without pay.
-151. (2) Employees granted voluntary unpaid time off are precluded from using sick leave with pay credits, vacation credits, compensatory time off credits, floating holidays, training days or any other form of pay for the time period involved.
-Duration and Revocation of Voluntary Unpaid Time Off: c) 152.
+The appointing officer shall have full discretion to approve or deny requests for voluntary time off based on the operational needs of the department and any court decrees or orders pertinent thereto.
+The decision of the appointing officer shall be final except in cases where requests for voluntary time off in excess of ten (10) working days are denied.

+b) Restrictions of Use of Paid Time Off While On Voluntary Time Off:

+- (1) All voluntary unpaid time off granted pursuant to this section shall be without pay. - (2) Employees granted voluntary unpaid time off are precluded from using sick leave with pay credits, vacation credits, compensatory time off credits, floating holidays, training days or any other form of pay for the time period involved.

+c) Duration and Revocation of Voluntary Unpaid Time Off:

 Approved voluntary time off taken pursuant to this section may not be changed by the appointing officer without the employee's consent.

-2. PART-TIME WORK SCHEDULE 153.
-A part-time work schedule is a tour of duty of less than forty hours per week.
-3. ALTERNATIVE WORK SCHEDULE PROGRAM 154.
-Effective July 1, 2010 to June 30, 2012 only, the City will establish an Alternative Work Schedule Program for represented employees.
-155. Participation in the Alternative Work Program is a privilege, not a right.
+2. PART-TIME WORK SCHEDULE

+135. A part-time work schedule is a tour of duty of less than forty hours per week.

+3. ALTERNATIVE WORK SCHEDULE PROGRAM

+Participation in the Alternative Work Program is a privilege, not a right.
 The Appointing Officer shall consider operational needs and requirements and may grant or deny an employee's request for an Alternative Work Schedule at his or her sole discretion.
-Employees must meet all of the following criteria in order to participate in the Program: Have at least 4.5 years probation experience with the City.
+Employees must meet all of the following criteria in order to participate in the Program:

-- b.
+- a.
+Have at least 4.5 years' probation experience with the City. - b.
 Not be on sick leave restriction. - c.
 Have obtained a satisfactory or higher score on the employee's most recent performance evaluation.
 The employee must also maintain a satisfactory or higher score on all performance evaluations during participation in the Program. - d.
-Have completed all required training. - e.
+Have completed all required training.

+- e.
 Have no sustained punitive Order to Show Cause in the last two years prior to or during participation in the Program that the employee's supervisor believes the Court should have sustained. - f.
-Have no discipline imposed within two years prior to applying for participation in the Program, and maintain a clean disciplinary record during the participation in the Program. - The Appointing Officer may terminate or alter an alternative work schedule at any time for any non arbitrary or capricious reason, and with at least two (2) week's notice to the participating employee except under exigent circumstances or when an employee fails to meet any of the eligibility requirements outlined above.
+Have no discipline imposed within two years prior to applying for participation in the Program, and maintain a clean disciplinary record during the participation in the Program. - The Appointing Officer may terminate or alter an alternative work schedule at any time for any non-arbitrary or capricious reason, and with at least two (2) weeks' notice to the participating employee except under exigent circumstances or when an employee fails to meet any of the eligibility requirements outlined above.